Many of us like to think we’re average.

 Average Credit Card Debt

 The Federal Reserve regularly puts out information about household indebtedness, including credit card debt.
-As of July 2012, according to NerdWallet, the average household credit card debt was $7,149.
+The average household credit card debt was $7,149.
 That’s a pretty hefty chunk of change — especially when you consider the high rate of interest that Americans are paying on their debt.

 The average indebted household debt (this doesn’t include the mortgage) was $15,325 at that time.
 So credit card debt isn’t even half of the total of indebtedness.
 Look at your debt situation.
 Do you really want the same average debt as other Americans?